-This essay reached the end of its effective development cycle before DHs was even released.
-In fact I think it must have been before HBP came out that I found myself in the rather odd position in that, if I were to remove all the parts of this essay that had turned out to be wrong, because they were clearly wrong, as well as all the parts that were right, because they were proven right, and were now so solidly established as canon as to render my earlier speculations unnecessary, I wouldn’t have had a whole lot left.
+This essay reached the end of its effective development cycle before DHs was released.
+In fact I think it must have been before HBP even came out that I found myself in the rather odd position in that, if I were to remove all the parts of this essay that had turned out to be wrong, because they were clearly wrong, as well as all the parts that were right, because they were proven right, and were now so solidly established as canon as to render my earlier speculations unnecessary, I wouldn’t have had a whole lot left.
 So by this time the whole thing definitely just functions as an historical exercise in watching the curtains twitch.
 I am tempted to just go ahead and delete it.

 But, frankly, I very much enjoyed putting together the reasoning that went into it, so I won’t.

-Plus, it’s been a part of the collection, in one iteration or other, since the beginning, which was the Spring of 2003, so I might as well just let it sit here.
+Plus, it’s been a part of the collection, in one iteration or other, since the very beginning, which was the Spring of 2003, so I might as well just let it sit here.
 Even if it is only of historical interest by now.
 Do not expect 100% accuracy from it.
 I was wrong on a number of points.

 So.
 As of the general update of April 2007, and by the internal timeline of the series; June, 1997, Severus Snape was no longer a professor of the Hogwarts School of Wizardry and Witchcraft.
-I don’t really think any of us expected to see him back there.
+I don’t really think many of us expected to see him back there.
 Certainly not as Headmaster.
 I will have to admit that that was one of the very few instances in DHs in which Rowling managed to surprise me.